cozy/cozy-stack/docs/cli/cozy-stack_serve.md

 	$ cozy-stack serve

-But if you want to develop two apps in local (to test their interactions for example), you can use the --appsdir flag like this:
+But if you want to develop two apps in local (to test their interactions for example), you can use the --appdir flag like this:

-	$ cozy-stack serve --appsdir appone:/path/to/app_one,apptwo:/path/to/app_two
+	$ cozy-stack serve --appdir appone:/path/to/app_one,apptwo:/path/to/app_two

 ```